-Jenna Rennie is an Associate in White & Case's Dispute Resolution group based in London, and a CEDR-accredited mediator.
+Jenna Rennie is a partner in White & Case's Dispute Resolution group based in London, and a CEDR-accredited mediator.
 She has significant experience in disputes in the technology sector, and in technology-related disputes arising out of major technology enabled projects and network infrastructure.
 In addition, she has considerable experience in the financial services sector.

 Jenna's broad experience also includes working for the UK government, where she advised on EU and international trade and investment law and policy, including WTO law, trade treaty negotiations and ISDS.
 She has represented the UK government in international forums, including in UNCITRAL negotiations on what became the Mauritius Convention on Transparency.